-I recently moved some personal web sites from Digital Ocean to a single Digital Ocean-backed server at Cloudways.
-In fact, the site you’re on right now uses a Cloudways WordPress application.
-But, it also hosts some static content that doesn’t live within the WordPress environment itself — namely, the sky cams you see in the right sidebar, and the weather station data page.
-Both are updated every 5 minutes from servers at my home.
+Recently, I migrated some personal websites from Digital Ocean to a single Digital Ocean backed server at Cloudways, including the site you’re reading right now.
+While this site is built on a Cloudways WordPress application, it also hosts some static content that isn’t part of the WordPress environment.
+Namely, the sky cams and weather station data pages, which are updated every 5 minutes from servers at my home.

-After getting the weather data and sky cams working at Cloudways, I noticed that the caching seemed way too sticky.
-The weather page and camera images would not update automatically from the last time you viewed them, even after several days.
+After successfully migrating the weather data and sky cams to Cloudways, I noticed that the caching seemed too persistent.
+Even after several days, the weather page and camera images would not update automatically from the last time they were viewed.

-First I disabled Varnish caching for the directories in question, but that didn’t help.
-Then I tried a few cache-related Apache directives in .htaccess files, and those didn’t help either.
-The directives fixed the response headers for the directories themselves, but not for the files.
-All file requests were set to expire after 30 days, period.
+Initially, I disabled Varnish caching for the affected directories, but this did not solve the problem.
+I then attempted to modify the caching-related Apache directives in the .htaccess files, but these directives only affected the response headers for the directories themselves, not for the files, which were set to expire after 30 days.

-The problem was that I didn’t fully understand the hosting environment.
-I assumed that Apache was serving everything.
-Instead, it’s a hybrid of Apache and Nginx.
-Apache serves the dynamic and Nginx handles the static.
+The root of the problem was my lack of understanding the hosting environment.
+I’d assumed that Apache was serving all content, but in reality, it’s a hybrid of Apache and Nginx.
+Apache serves the dynamic content, while Nginx handles the static content.

-The idea of setting static caching to 5 minutes for every directory, on every site, simply to accommodate two isolated situations is a bit rough.
-I could always move the static stuff to a regular ol’ LAMP server at Digital Ocean or Vultr, but I’d really like to keep everything together.
+The idea of setting static caching to 5 minutes for every directory and every site simply to accommodate two isolated situations was not an optimal solution.
+While I could move the static content to a regular LAMP server at Digital Ocean or Vultr, I preferred to keep everything together on Cloudways.